Are you trying to get an abortion? We're here to help.

 Where can I get an abortion?

-There are two clinics in Kentucky that provide abortions, EMW Louisville and EMW Lexington.
+There is one clinic in Kentucky that provides abortions, EMW Louisville.
 You can learn more about EMW on their website: http://www.emwwomens.com/ Surrounding states also have clinics.
 We can provide information about what type of abortion each clinic offers, their prices, funding option, and restrictions.
 Just give us a call.

 I’ve heard that there are different types of abortions.
 What are these?